 This example uses the formula notation indicating that Likert is the dependent variable and Speaker is the independent variable.
 The data= option indicates the data frame that contains the variables.
 For the meaning of other options, see ?mood.medtest.

-For appropriate plots and data frame checking, see the Two-sample Mann–Whitney U Test chapter.
+For appropriate plots and summary statistics, see the Two-sample Mann–Whitney U Test chapter.

 Data = read.table(textConnection(Input),header=TRUE)